alexfbasa/AWSCertifiedCloudPractitionerExam/EXAM-CRAM.md

 **Tip:**
 Understand EC2 as the fundamental compute resource in AWS.
 Master the creation and management of EC2 instances for diverse workloads.
+Some EC2 instances the customers using AWS services must patch operating systems. **Windows** instance for example.

 ### 2. Amazon Machine Image (AMI)